Four Times of the Day: Background

 Hogarth designed the series for an original commission by Jonathan Tyers in 1736 in which he requested a number of paintings to decorate supper boxes at Vauxhall Gardens.
-Hogarth is believed to have suggested to Tyers that the supper boxes at Gardens be decorated with paintings as part of their refurbishment; among the works featured when the renovation was completed was Hogarth's picture of Henry VIII and Anne Boleyn.
-The originals of Four Times of the Day were sold to other collectors, but the scenes were reproduced at Vauxhall by Francis Hayman, and two of them, Evening and Night, hung at the pleasure gardens until at least 1782.
+Hogarth is believed to have suggested to Tyers that the supper boxes at Gardens be decorated with paintings as part of their refurbishment.
+Among the works featured when the renovation was completed was Hogarth's picture of Henry VIII and Anne Boleyn.
+The originals of Four Times of the Day were sold to other collectors.
+The scenes were reproduced at Vauxhall by Francis Hayman, and two of them, Evening and Night, hung at the pleasure gardens until at least 1782.

-The engravings are mirror images of the paintings (since the engraved plates are copied from the paintings the image is reversed when printed), which leads to problems ascertaining the times shown on the clocks in some of the scenes.
-The images are sometimes seen as parodies of middle class life in London at the time, but the moral judgements are not as harsh as in some of Hogarth's other works and the lower classes do not escape ridicule either.
+The engravings are mirror images of the paintings, since the engraved plates are copied from the paintings the image is reversed when printed, which leads to problems ascertaining the times shown on the clocks in some of the scenes.
+The images are sometimes seen as parodies of middle class life in London at the time.
+The moral judgements are not as harsh as in some of Hogarth's other works and the lower classes do not escape ridicule either.
 Often the theme is one of over-orderliness versus chaos.
-The four plates depict four times of day, but they also move through the seasons: Morning is set in winter, Noon in spring, and Evening in summer.
-However, Night—sometimes misidentified as being in September—takes place on Oak Apple Day in May rather than in the autumn.
+The four plates depict four times of day.
+They also move through the seasons: Morning is set in winter, Noon in spring, and Evening in summer.
+Night—sometimes misidentified as being in September—takes place on Oak Apple Day in May rather than in the autumn.